carbon-language/carbon-lang/proposals/p0042-decision.md

 Specifically:

 -   Ensure high quality of code, documentation, and other artifacts.
-We consider these all “code reviews” regardless of whether the final artefact is “code” in a technical sense.
+We consider these all "code reviews" regardless of whether the final artifact is "code" in a technical sense.
 -   Encourage broad participation and contribution to the community through code reviews.